Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, Bellevue Heights SA2 had a median income among taxpayers of $53,002 and an average income of $68,466.
-This is slightly above national averages of $54,808 and $66,852 for Greater Adelaide respectively.
-Based on Wage Price Index growth of 8.8% from financial year ending June 2023 to September 2025, estimated median income would be approximately $57,666 and average income $74,491 as of that date.
-According to the 2021 Census, household income ranks at the 51st percentile with a weekly income of $1,764, while personal income sits at the 27th percentile.
-Income distribution data shows 31.1% of the population (2,632 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 31.8% occupy this bracket.
-After accounting for housing costs, residents retain 87.4% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the Bellevue Heights SA2 had a median income among taxpayers of $53,002 with the average level standing at $68,466.
+This is slightly above average nationally and compares to levels of $54,808 and $66,852 across Greater Adelaide respectively.
+Based on Wage Price Index growth of 8.8% since FY-23, current estimates would be approximately $57,666 (median) and $74,491 (average) as of September 2025.
+According to 2021 Census figures, household income ranks at the 51st percentile ($1,764 weekly), while personal income sits at the 27th percentile.
+Distribution data shows 31.1% of the population (2,632 individuals) fall within the $1,500 - 2,999 income range, mirroring regional levels where 31.8% occupy this bracket.
+After housing costs, residents retain 87.4% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income